-The combination of financial and non-financial targets for the annual bonus provides the incentive for implementation of a fully integrated long-term Group strategy at Klöckner & Co SE.
+The combination of financial and non-financial targets for the annual bonus provides the incentive for implementation of a fully integrated long-term Group strategy at Klöckner & Co SE, including sustainabili-ty-related aspects (ESG targets).
+The targets are derived in part from the multi-year and long-term strategic planning and therefore take account both of short-term and of long-term components.

-Before the beginning of each fiscal year, the specific requirements and target figures for the financial and non-financial targets for the fiscal year are set by the Supervisory Board in its duty bound discretion; they are basically set uniformly for the entire Management Board.
-The Supervisory Board will base the targets on the annual budgeting and ensure that targets are ambitious but remain achievable for the Management Board and hence retain their incentivization effect.
+Before the beginning of each fiscal year, the specific requirements and target figures for the financial and non-financial targets for the fiscal year are set by the Supervisory Board in its due discretion; they are normally set uniformly for the entire Management Board.
+The Supervisory Board will base the targets on the annual budgeting and, if appropriate, the multi-year strategic planning and will ensure that targets are ambitious but remain achievable for the Management Board and hence retain their incentivization effect.

-After the end of the fiscal year, based on the actual figures derived primarily from the audited consolidated financial statements, the Supervisory Board assesses to what extent each target has been met, exceeded or missed, and calculates the specific degree of target achievement.
+After the end of the fiscal year, based on the actual figures derived, in terms of the financial targets, primarily from the (audited) consolidated financial statements and/or the audited management report, the Supervisory Board assesses to what extent each target has been met, exceeded or missed, and calculates the specific degree of target achievement.
 The share of the target bonus accounted for by a target multiplied by the degree of target achievement gives the share achieved for each target.

 The sum total of all such amounts gives the total bonus earned, which is capped, however, at 200% of the target bonus.

-If the targets set for a given fiscal year are not met at all, the bonus may be omitted.
+If the targets set for a given fiscal year are not met at all, the bonus may therefore be forfeited.

-The table below shows by way of example how the financial and non-financial performance criteria may be set and weighted and how the actual bonus amount for a member of the Management Board is determined annually on this basis:
+The table below shows by way of example how the financial and non-financial performance criteria in the 2024 Remuneration System may be set and weighted and how the actual bonus amount for a member of the Management Board is determined annually on this basis: